 where the neurons in the $l$-th layer receive the output spikes $\s^{l-1}(t)$ from the preceding layer weighted by the trainable synaptic connectivity matrix $\W^l$, and $\tau$ denotes the membrane potential leak factor.
 We represent the neuron membrane potential before and after the firing of a spike at time $t$ by $\vm^l(t^-)$ and $\vm^l(t)$, respectively. $H(.)$ denotes the Heaviside step function.
 A neuron $j$ in layer $l$ generates a spike when its membrane potential $v^l_j(t^-)$ reaches the firing threshold $V_{th}^l$.
 Subsequently, the membrane potential is updated via Eq.~\eqref{eq:hard_reset}, which performs a \textit{hard-reset}.
 Alternatively, a neuron with \textit{soft-reset} updates its membrane potential by subtraction, $\vm^l(t)=\vm^l(t^-)-\s^l(t)V_{th}^l$, where the residual membrane potential can encode information.
 Inputs $\s^0(t)$ to the first layer are typically represented either by \textit{rate coding}, where the input signal intensity determines the firing rate of an input Poisson spike train of length $T$, or by \textit{direct coding}, where the input signal is applied as direct current to $\vm^1(t^-)$ for all $T$ timesteps of the simulation.

-\textbf{Direct Training:} One category of algorithms to obtain deep SNNs relies on end-to-end training with spike-based backpropagation~\cite{wu2018spatio,wu2019direct,lee2020enabling}.
+\textbf{Direct Training:} One category of algorithms to obtain deep SNNs relies on end-to-end training with spike-based backpropagation~\citep{wu2018spatio,wu2019direct,lee2020enabling}.
 Different from conventional ANNs, gradient-based SNN training backpropagates the error through the network temporally (i.e., backpropagation through time (BPTT)), in order to compute a gradient for each forward pass operation.
-During BPTT, the discontinuous derivative of $H(\z^l(t))$ for a spiking neuron when $\z^l(t)=\vm^l(t^-)-V_{th}^l\ge0$, is approximated via surrogate gradient functions~\cite{neftci2019surrogate}.
-Such approximate gradient based learning algorithms have reduced the performance gap between deep ANNs and SNNs over the past years~\cite{bellec2018long,shrestha2018slayer}.
-Various improvements proposed for ANNs, e.g., residual connections or batch normalization, have also been adapted to SNNs~\cite{fang2021deep,duan2022temporal}.
-Notably, recent work introduced batch-norm through time (BNTT)~\cite{kim2021revisiting}, and threshold-dependent batch-norm (tdBN)~\cite{zheng2021going} mechanisms to better stabilize training of deep SNNs.
+During BPTT, the discontinuous derivative of $H(\z^l(t))$ for a spiking neuron when $\z^l(t)=\vm^l(t^-)-V_{th}^l\ge0$, is approximated via surrogate gradient functions~\citep{neftci2019surrogate}.
+Such approximate gradient based learning algorithms have reduced the performance gap between deep ANNs and SNNs over the past years~\citep{bellec2018long,shrestha2018slayer}.
+Various improvements proposed for ANNs, e.g., residual connections or batch normalization, have also been adapted to SNNs~\citep{fang2021deep,duan2022temporal}.
+Notably, recent work introduced batch-norm through time (BNTT)~\citep{kim2021revisiting}, and threshold-dependent batch-norm (tdBN)~\citep{zheng2021going} mechanisms to better stabilize training of deep SNNs.

-\textbf{ANN-to-SNN Conversion:} An alternative approach is to convert a structurally equivalent pre-trained ANN into an SNN~\cite{cao2015spiking}.
-This is performed by replacing ANN activation functions with LIF neurons (thus keeping weights $\W^l$ intact), and then calibrating layer-wise firing thresholds~\cite{diehl2015fast,sengupta2019going}.
-The main goal is to approximately map the continuous-valued ANN neuron activations to the firing rates of spiking neurons~\cite{rueckauer2017conversion}.
+\textbf{ANN-to-SNN Conversion:} An alternative approach is to convert a structurally equivalent pre-trained ANN into an SNN~\citep{cao2015spiking}.
+This is performed by replacing ANN activation functions with LIF neurons (thus keeping weights $\W^l$ intact), and then calibrating layer-wise firing thresholds~\citep{diehl2015fast,sengupta2019going}.
+The main goal is to approximately map the continuous-valued ANN neuron activations to the firing rates of spiking neurons~\citep{rueckauer2017conversion}.
 While conversion methods leverage prior knowledge from the source ANN, they often need more simulation time steps $T$ than BPTT-based SNNs which can temporally encode information.
-Recent, \textit{hybrid} approaches tackle this problem via post-conversion finetuning~\cite{rathi2020hybrid}.
-This was later improved by using soft-reset mechanisms~\cite{han2020rmp}, or trainable firing thresholds and membrane leak factors during finetuning~\cite{rathi2021diet}.
-More recent methods redefine the source ANN activations to achieve minimal loss during conversion~\cite{li2021free,bu2022optimal}.
+Recent, \textit{hybrid} approaches tackle this problem via post-conversion finetuning~\citep{rathi2020hybrid}.
+This was later improved with soft-reset mechanisms~\citep{han2020rmp}, or trainable firing thresholds and membrane leak factors during finetuning~\citep{rathi2021diet}.
+More recent methods redefine the source ANN activations to minimize conversion loss~\citep{li2021free,bu2022optimal}.